-All common areas (e.g., kitchens, amenities area) and high contact surfaces (e.g., counters, door handles, stair rails, shared tables and desks, light switches, toilet, sinks, and taps) have been identified.
+• All common areas (e.g., kitchens, amenities area) and high contact surfaces (e.g., counters, door handles, stair rails, shared tables and desks, light switches, toilet, sinks, and taps) have been identified.
 A cleaning and disinfection schedule and procedures in accordance with the BC CDC's Cleaning and Disinfectants for Public Settings document has been implemented.
-This includes frequency that they must be cleaned and timing (before and after shift, after lunch, after use).

-- o General cleaning and disinfecting of the building should occur at least once a day. - Frequently-touched surfaces should be cleaned and disinfected at least twice per 12-hour shift. - Bathrooms should be cleaned at least once per day and immediately after each use. - o Enhanced cleaning will be provided by the onsite Maintenance staff. - Soft items (cushions, blankets) and other shared items (CD's, toys) have been removed to simplify the cleaning process. - Upon move-out, and before use by a different resident, apartments will be thoroughly sanitized and disinfected and carpets professionally cleaned. - Beds will be cleaned and disinfected between uses by different individuals. - If public health advises that an individual confirmed positive for COVID-19 has moved through our setting, the direction they provide will be followed. - The safe use of cleaning products will be ensured.
+- General cleaning and disinfecting of the building should occur at least once a day. - Frequently-touched surfaces should be cleaned and disinfected at least twice per 12-hour shift. - Bathrooms should be cleaned at least once per day and immediately after each use. - Enhanced cleaning will be provided by the onsite Maintenance staff. - Soft items (cushions, blankets) and other shared items (CD's, toys) have been removed to simplify the cleaning process. - Upon move-out, and before use by a different resident, apartments will be thoroughly sanitized and disinfected and carpets professionally cleaned. - Beds will be cleaned and disinfected between uses by different individuals. - If public health advises that an individual confirmed positive for COVID-19 has moved through our setting, the direction they provide will be followed. - The safe use of cleaning products will be ensured.
 This includes the use of PPE, good ventilation and other precautions as listed on the manufacturer's instructions and safety precautions.